open-contracting-extensions/public-private-partnerships/docs/extensions/budget_project.md

-## ChangeLog
+## Changelog

 **2017-07-08**

 * Updated version to maintain conformance with OCDS 1.1, removing the properties in the extension that deleted ```planning/budget/project``` and ```planning/budget/projectID```.

-* Removing unneccessary mergeStrategy and pattern property schema elements
+* Removing unnecessary mergeStrategy and pattern property schema elements